LLM-Guided Task- and Affordance-Level Exploration in Reinforcement Learning: Real-World Experiments

 \section{Real-World Experiments}

-To assess real-world performance, we evaluate zero-shot transfer of a simulation-trained policy on the ManiSkill \taskname{PutBox} task using a physical setup.
-The task requires stable picking and collision-free placement, making it a suitable task for evaluating the sim-to-real performance of LLM-TALE.
-In this experiment, we compare LLM-TALE with the LLM-generated linear base policy to assess the effectiveness of our residual learning approach.
+To assess real-world performance, we evaluate zero-shot transfer of a simulation-trained policy on the motivating task \taskname{PutBox} using a physical setup.
+In this experiment, we compare LLM-TALE with the LLM-generated linear base policy to evaluate the effectiveness of our residual learning approach.